This post was originally published in November 2022.

 2915 Knox Ave #105, Los Angeles, CA 90039

-Suay Sew Shop is a sustainable clothing and accessory manufacturing company.
-They make apparel and home goods from recycled and rescued textiles.
+Suay Sew Shop is a sustainable clothing and accessory manufacturing company specializing in apparel and home goods from recycled and rescued textiles.
 Additionally, Suay offers clothing repairs, alterations, and if you want to transform the color of any of your clothes, they offer community dye baths!
 At the store, you will also find racks with donated clothing items.
 Website and Instagram.

 St. Ann Catholic Church